MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 826 - Special Episode 1 - Bidoof's Wish - Episode card.md

 * * *

-`💬`: "That's right!
-My dream is to be the best explorer!"
+>That's right!
+My dream is to be the best explorer!

 * * *